Instrument Treatments: Activator Technique

 Activator providers may or may not use the evaluation method.
 Some chiropractors choose only to use the Activator Adjustment Instrument based on their physical examination findings alone.

-Dr. B is fully trained on the Activator Chiropractic Technique, and utilizes this low force technique many times for Patients that need a gentler form of Chiropractic Care.
+Dr. B is fully trained on the Activator Chiropractic Technique, and utilizes this low force technique often for Patients that need a gentler form of Chiropractic Care.
 Call our Lewisville Chiropractic offices today to schedule an Appointment!